 Psychology of Alcohol Addiction

-Addiction – as distinct from dependence – is a psychological phenomenon, and as noted above the incredible diversity and complexity of human psychology means that there is no one universal “roadmap” to alcohol addiction: each addict comes to develop the condition in their own way and for their own reasons (though of course there may be similarities between individual case histories).
+Addiction – as distinct from dependence – is a psychological phenomenon, and as noted above the incredible diversity and complexity of human psychology means that there is no one universal “roadmap” to alcohol addiction: each addict comes to develop the condition in their own way and for their own reasons.
 What drives one person to engage repeatedly in detrimental alcohol consumption may differ significantly from the motives of another.
 This is one reason why psychotherapy is key in addiction treatment: getting to the bottom of such motives, and addressing them, can be a complex activity requiring very different approaches from one patient to another.

 Stress as a Causal Factor in Alcoholism

 However immediately beneficial the relieving effects of alcohol may feel, it is frequently a complicating factor in cases of stress.
-Physiologically, alcohol consumption creates effects on the body (such as a hangover) which make an individual more susceptible to stress once the pleasurable qualities of intoxication have declined (as well as making them more likely to injure themselves, compounding any stress they may feel); meanwhile, being under the influence of alcohol also places the individual at risk of issues such as professional difficulties or involvement with the police which themselves are likely to increase levels of stress greatly.
+Physiologically, alcohol consumption creates effects on the body (such as a hangover) which make an individual more susceptible to stress once the pleasurable qualities of intoxication have declined; meanwhile, being under the influence of alcohol also places the individual at risk of issues such as professional difficulties or involvement with the police which themselves are likely to increase levels of stress greatly.

 Moreover, the more someone resorts to alcohol as a means of dealing with stress, the more likely they are to develop an alcohol abuse disorder, which is itself an extremely stressful condition.

 The Role of Tolerance in Alcohol Addiction